stormsson/dockerflow/README.md

 To train the model run

-docker run --rm ccamillo/dockerflow python static/py/train.py
+docker run --rm -v $(PWD):/workdir camillo/dockerflow python /static/py/train.py.
+this will create a trained model in your work directory.

+The model is the a copy of the one used in the frontend area and already included in this container.

 # Exposed Ports
 * TensorBoard exposed on port 6006